Blankeos/solid-launch/README.md

 - [ ] Cloudflare (serverless + static)
 - [ ] Vercel (serverless + static)
 - [ ] Netlify (static)

+### Limitations

+- Websockets and Bun
+  - It works fine in Prod.
+But activating Vite HMR + Websockets is not possible in Bun.
+  - This is because Bun doesn't work with `Connect.Server` middlewares (which Vite uses). [[Source 1]](https://github.com/oven-sh/bun/issues/12212) [[Source 2]](https://github.com/honojs/vite-plugins/issues/140#issuecomment-2200134094)
+  - Bun Workaround: Having a separate process to run the Websocket server and your HTTP Server.
+Just make sure to use the same pubsub across these two processes (You can do this using Redis).
+Also make sure to combine them in a single process in production.
+  - Alternative recommendation: Use Node instead as it's possible to use `Connect.Server` middlewares in their `http` server: [PoC](https://github.com/Blankeos/realtime-user-status-node).

 ### Future Plans